Get Carter Back

-Variety TV critic Maureen Ryan, pleading a case for Agent Carter's revival, suggests Netflix as a potential home.
-Given that it is a period piece, that its extant seasons are short and highly serialized and thus ripe for binging, that Marvel already has a relationship with the platform (chugging along with Daredevil, Jessica Jones, and other solo series that will lead to the team-up project Defenders), that Netflix is home not just to straightforward drama series but to anthologies like Black Mirror and the equivalent of periodic TV-movies like the upcoming Gilmore Girls revival, and that there’s so much of that MCU history to explore, I’d love to see Atwell reprise her role as part of an anthology series — Marvel’s Strange Tales, let’s say — that wouldn't demand too much of her time, rotating installments of Carter with the Howling Commandos, early years of SHIELD, adventures of Sharon Carter, whatever Lance Hunter and Bobbi Morse are up to now that their own spinoff Most Wanted isn’t happening, the Dominic Fortune character planned for that show, even Asgard’s Warriors Three if budget allows.
+Variety TV critic Maureen Ryan, pleading a case for Agent Carter's revival, has suggested Netflix as a potential savior.
+The show is a period piece, its extant seasons are short and highly serialized and thus ripe for bingeing, Marvel already has a relationship with the platform (in the form of Daredevil, Jessica Jones, and other street-level solo series that will lead, Avengers-style, to The Defenders), and Netflix is home not just to straightforward drama series but to anthologies like Black Mirror.
+Given all that MCU history to explore, I’d love to see Atwell reprise her role as part of an anthology — Marvel’s Strange Tales, let’s say, to borrow from its library — that wouldn't demand too much of her time, rotating installments of Carter with the Howling Commandos in wartime, early years of SHIELD, adventures of Sharon Carter, whatever Lance Hunter and Bobbi Morse are up to now that their own spinoff series isn’t happening, the Dominic Fortune character planned for that show, even Asgard’s Warriors Three if budget allows.

-The Marvel films play with different tones and subgenres within their sci-fi/fantasy superhero framework, just as Agent Carter had a more screwball feel than Agents of SHIELD, which a Netflix anthology would do well to capitalize on.
-Like Marvel’s other anthology comics, Strange Tales began life telling standalone stories of alien visitors, weird curses, and such, but as the Marvel Comics Universe took hold it ended up co-featuring two very different strips in Doctor Strange and Nick Fury, so a broad array of content shouldn’t be a problem.
+The Marvel films play with different tones and subgenres within their sci-fi/fantasy superhero framework, just as Agent Carter had a more screwball feel than Agents of SHIELD, which a Netflix project would do well to capitalize on.
+Like Marvel’s other anthology comics of the era, Strange Tales began life telling standalone stories of alien visitors, weird mystic curses, and such, but as the Marvel Comics Universe took hold it ended up co-featuring two very unlike strips in Doctor Strange and Nick Fury, so a broad array of content shouldn’t be a problem.
 And if you ask me, Peggy Carter is one fine broad.

 Agent Carter images © 2015, 2016 ABC Studios & Marvel Television.